jefdaj/ortholang-demo/templates/tutorial.md

 to group things together; you'll see a little further down that function application doesn't use them.

-Notice that Detourrr might remove your parentheses automatically, but only where it doesn't change the meaning.
+Notice that ShortCut might remove your parentheses automatically, but only where it doesn't change the meaning.